oskozach/arduino-circular-buffer/README.md

-# Arduno | Circular Buffer
+# Circular Buffer

-Generic circular buffer that supports insertion, clearing, averaging, and retrieving the last value.
+This generic circular buffer allows selecting the data type and size, supports value insertion, clearing, averaging, and retrieving the last stored value.
 It is designed for Arduino applications.